solid/solid-spec/discovery.md

-# SoLiD Discovery (Draft)
+# Solid Discovery (Draft)

-The following describes discovery in the SoLiD framework using HTTP link following aka "follow your nose".
+The following describes discovery in the Solid framework using HTTP link following aka "follow your nose".

 ### Starting point -- WebID

-The starting point of SoLiD discovery is a [WebID](http://www.w3.org/2005/Incubator/webid/spec/identity/) user profile, which is a hash based URI, typically denoting a (FOAF) Agent.
+The starting point of Solid discovery is a [WebID](http://www.w3.org/2005/Incubator/webid/spec/identity/) user profile, which is a hash based URI, typically denoting a (FOAF) Agent.
 From this profile all of your storage can be found (discovery).

 ### Storage Discovery